 - (a) Assume that the islanders have a technology called 'saws' which allows them to cut the trees into planks, which can then rapidly be made into houses (final product).
 This technology corresponds to $A_L = 1$, $A_R = 100$.
 What is the GDP per capita on the island? - (b) Now assume that the islanders obtain a technology called 'sawmills', corresponding to $A_L = 100$, $A_R = 100$.
 What is GDP per capita now? - (c) Calculate the prices and relative factor shares of labour and trees in (a) and (b) above. - (d) A new house-building technology emerges which allows houses of the same quality to be built using half the number of identical planks.
 What does this imply about changes in A_L and A_R ?
 Prices and factor shares?
-Explain. - 4.3 Assume a single firm making a good Y using inputs L and R bought on perfect markets.
-The firm's production function is
+Explain. - 2.11.
+Assume an economy with symmetric firms with CES production functions as defined above.
+Furthermore, the firms make their own knowledge through investment, with the production functions for knowledge being where z is investment, ζ_l and ζ_r are positive parameters, and φ is a parameter less than one.